Mr-Lst/Delete-Easy/README.md

 # Delete-Easy
 A tool to delete temporary, unnecessary, and harmful files to improve your system’s performance 🧹💻

-Ever feel like your computer is slow or filled with unnecessary files taking up space?
+**Ever feel like your computer is slow or filled with unnecessary files taking up space ?**
 Delete Easy is the perfect tool to get rid of these files quickly and safely! 🚀

 # Features: